neoncortex/bashed/README.md

 enet da 'url'
 ````

 The audio files will be stored in the directory configured in $enet_download_dir.
+The audio format is setted in the $enet_audio_format, by default, mp3.

 #### Playlists:
 You can assemble playlists, that is, assemble a list in the format: